TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 * Nearest pharmacy is 5 minutes walk, so headed over once the prescription appeared in the NHS app after a couple of hours.
 * Took 3 diazepam that day (maximum dose).
 Almost instant muscle relaxant effect while also making me very drowsy.
 Slept well that night for the first time in days.
 * That left 3 tablets to make it to Monday.
 Decided to take one each evening to ensure a reasonable night.
+* To get an on the day "emergency" GP appointment you need to hit the phone lines when they open at 8am.
+Then be prepared to wait in a queue while hoping there will be some appointments left when you get to the front.
+* As I knew I'd need to see a GP after my visit to the walk-in clinic, I rang the same day to see if I could prebook a slot.
+No dice.
+* I made my first call at 7.59am in case they opened the lines early.
+A few redials later and I got through at almost exactly 8am.
+Second in the queue.
+Result.
+Got an appointment for 9am that morning.
+* GP checked my range of movement (less than 10 degrees).
+Prodded and poked, finding the incredibly tender spot where the biceps tendon connects to the shoulder.
+Overall summary: "that's pretty rubbish".
+* Short term: 14 days supply of diazepam  and 19 days of Naproxen.
+More important to get pain and inflammation under control than worrying about blood pressure.
+* Movement so limited will make an urgent referral to specialist.
+In this case urgent could be weeks/months.
+However, another GP at the practice is qualified to perform steroid injections which could be done much more quickly.
+Will see if he's willing to do it.
+* Next day get a call saying that there's an appointment available at 4.45pm same day for an injection.
+Unfortunately, not at my local surgery.
+Fortunately, Lucy wasn't working that day and was able to drive me.
+*